Making it easier to grow your law firm

 Market position and strategy can also significantly impact utilisation rates for the firm or for particular practice areas.
 For example, utilisation will tend to be low if developing a new market, while a firm facing pricing pressure may need to target higher utilisation rates to remain profitable.

-Jason Mitchell"Recording and capturing all billable hours is important to appropriately assess the true cost, alongside maximising billing potential.
+Headshot of Jason Mitchell"Recording and capturing all billable hours is important to appropriately assess the true cost, alongside maximising billing potential.
 However, ultimately it comes down to how much clients are willing to pay for the services provided, combined with an increasing client culture of fixed fee requests."

 Jason Mitchell, partner, accountants PKF Francis Clark